mkelly12/google_closure_compiler/README.markdown

 This helper inserts the Google Closure Library base.js and events.js scripts when `perform_caching` is false.
 When `perform_caching` is true these files are not required since they are added using the `calcdeps.py` script.

 The Google Closure Library is required and is assumed to be in `public/javascripts/closure`.
-If you put it somewhere else in `/public/javascripts` specify the relative path from `/public/javascripts/` using `closure_library_path` in `google_closure_compiler.yml`.
+If you put it somewhere else specify the relative path from `/public/javascripts/` using `closure_library_path` in `google_closure_compiler.yml`.

 The `wooly_zurbian.js` script is inserted and cached in `/public/javascripts/cache/closure/wooly_zurbian.js`.